Updated May 22, 2023

 - OSI is a 7 layered network model.
 All the layers work individually.
 They do not affect other layers.

-- OSI Model supports both connection-oriented services and connectionless services.
+- It supports both connection-oriented services and connectionless services.

-- OSI Model guides network administrators to decide the necessary hardware and software to build their network healthy.
+- It guides network administrators in deciding the necessary hardware and software to build their network healthily.

-- helping hardware manufacturers to create networking products that can communicate with each other over the network simply without any defects.
+- Helping hardware manufacturers create networking products that can communicate with each other over the network without defects.

-- OSI Model helps to teach the working of a network to others.
+- It helps to teach the working of a network to others.

-- OSI model helps to troubleshoot with the ease, As a network administrator, it helps to recognize defects more quickly.
+- It helps troubleshoot easily; As a network administrator, it helps recognize defects more quickly.

-In earlier days when this model got introduced at that time, there was a problem with connectivity.
-There were some models already exist.
-But when it comes to the connectivity of computers it was very difficult to connect with a different model.
-To solve this problem one standard model got introduced which is nothing but the OSI Model.
-Now each network device is getting created on the basis of this model.
+In earlier days, when this model was introduced, there was a problem with connectivity.
+Some models already exist.
+But connecting with a different model regarding computers’ connectivity wasn’t easy.
+To solve this problem, one standard model got introduced, which is nothing but the OSI Model.
+Now each network device is getting created based on this model.

 It is a key part of networking.
-All specifications mentioned in this model are getting followed by all the software and hardware devices.
+All software and hardware devices follow the specifications mentioned in this model.

-If we see in computer world networking is never-ending technology.
-In computers, every aspect network plays a very important role.
-If your desire is to make a career in computer networks, Then there is never-ending demand for network administrators.
-Knowing this model thoroughly you get command on the overall networking concept.
-With this advantage, this work is also interesting.
-Every time we are working on this something called real-time with networks.
+If we see at the computer world, networking is never-ending technology.
+In computers, every aspect network plays a vital role.
+If you desire to make a career in computer networks, there is a never-ending demand for network administrators.
+Knowing this model thoroughly, you understand the overall networking concept.
+With this advantage, this work is also enjoyable.
+Every time we are working on this, something called real-time with networks.

-OSI Model is must known to every computer engineer.
-As it is a basic and mandatory technology to work with networks.
+OSI Model must be known to every computer engineer as it is an essential and mandatory technology to work with networks.
 Some theories also state that networking is the technology that comes with job security.
-So as the starting of your career it is good practice to have knowledge of this Model.
+So at the start of your career, it is good practice to know this model.

 This has been a guide to the OSI Model.
-Here we discuss the 7 Layers, Working, Advantages, Need and Uses respectively.
+Here we discuss the 7 layers, working, advantages, need, and uses.
 You can also go through our other suggested articles to learn more –